BjoernBiltzinger/pyspi/docs/md_docs/grb_analysis.md

 #ba_spi.sample()
 ```

-We can use the threeML features to create a corner plot for this fit:
+We can use the 3ML features to create a corner plot for this fit:

 ```python
 #fig = ba_spi.results.corner_plot_cc()